 Nitrosurge Pre-workout is a supplement manufactured by Jacked Factory.
 It is designed to increase strength, boost muscular endurance, and reduce fatigue.
 With science-backed ingredients like L-citrulline, beta-alanine, and L-theanine, it also delivers a nitric oxide boost for increased blood flow and more intense pumps.

 There are also claims of near-instant boosts of energy, and that’s where we started to get a bit concerned about whether Jacked Factory has spent more money on clever marketing than research.

-The first thing we noticed is that quite a few people commented that they felt that fatigue didn’t set in as early as normal.
+The first thing we noticed is that quite a few of our testers commented that they felt fatigue didn’t set in as early as normal.

-This is most likely due to the caffeine, l-theanine, beta-alanine mix that Jacked Factory has formulated.
+This is most likely due to the caffeine, l-theanine, and beta-alanine mix that Jacked Factory has formulated.

 Now, let me tell you about another important factor, and that’s the powder itself.
 So many supplements require a shaker or blender to avoid clumping.
-But Nitrosurge mixes easily with water.
+But, in our experience, Nitrosurge mixes easily with water.

 And the flavors are not too sweet or overpowering, with my favorite being the cherry limeade flavor.
 So, thumbs up for the Nitrosurge taste.